heirloompotato/dota-analysis/Dota-Match-Analysis.md

 ```

 Since the matches played and win rate per hero varies greatly, a
-two-tailed binomial test is conducted for each hero assuming a win rate
+two-tailed binomial test is conducted for each hero to account for both
-of 50% to account for both variables.
-P-values for an alternative
+variables.
+P-values for an alternative hypothesis of a win rate not
-hypothesis of a win rate than 50% are obtained.
+equal to 50% are obtained.

 ![](Dota-Match-Analysis_files/figure-gfm/unnamed-chunk-13-1.png)<!-- -->![](Dota-Match-Analysis_files/figure-gfm/unnamed-chunk-13-2.png)<!-- -->